reddit/baseplate.py/docs/cli/healthcheck.rst

 For example, to check a Thrift-based service listening on port 9090::

-   baseplate-healthcheck2 thrift 127.0.0.1:9090
+   baseplate-healthcheck thrift 127.0.0.1:9090

 or a WSGI (HTTP) service listening on a UNIX domain socket::

-   baseplate-healthcheck2 wsgi /run/myservice.sock
+   baseplate-healthcheck wsgi /run/myservice.sock

 Results
 -------